raspberrypisig/SolidPython/README.rst

 I would also be fine with a python third party library that implements these features, but I would like to seperate it from SolidPython itself.
 The reason is to achieve a SolidPython module which is independent from it (development, bugs, maintainance) with the goal to get an as solid and stable as possible SolidPython (core) package.

-BUT, since I assume quite a few people out there are using `solid.utils` up until now and simply getting rid of it might cause some brouhaha, my suggestion for a compromise is the `solid.extensions.legay` extension.
+BUT, since I assume quite a few people out there are using `solid.utils` up until now and simply getting rid of it might cause some brouhaha, my suggestion for a compromise is the `solid_legay` extension.

 **solid.extensions.legacy**

-The `solid.extensions.legacy` extension is basicly everything that used to be `solid.utils`.
+The `solid2_legacy` extension is basicly everything that used to be `solid.utils`.
 Furhtermore it tries to "mimic" the SolidPython 1.x.x interface.
 This is the effort to become as backward compatible as possible.
 This might for example be useful when trying to get existing SolidPython 1.x.x code running.

+The `solid2_legacy` extension got extracted into a seperate repo (and pip package).
+You should be able to just import the package if it is installed or somewhere in your import path.

 If you want to use those features import the extension and take a look at it.

 .. code:: python

-  from solid.extensions.legacy import *
+  from solid2_legacy import *

 Anyway SolidPython 1.x.x `imports` do not work with SolidPython 2.x.x! (see Interface changes - imoprt paths have changed)